-Topics discussed: equity vs equality in higher education, monetary and non-monetary access instruments, underrepresented groups, gender gap, digital divide, disadvantaged, vulnerable and excluded populations.
+Topics discussed in this chapter are: equity vs equality in higher education, monetary and non-monetary access instruments, underrepresented groups, gender gap, digital divide, disadvantaged, vulnerable and excluded populations.

 Expert Group Members

-In terms of opportunities and leverage points that could take inclusion to the next level in the upcoming decade, Mary shared the following points:
+Mary concluded by identifying opportunities and leverage points that could take inclusion to the next level in the upcoming decade, such as:

 - Co-creation and collaboration with students